Fukushima299792458/IoT-Weather/README.md

 Transducers can be set to automatically change with the Virtual Alarm which can be in turn set to automatically change according to the sensor inputs.
 Alternatively, they can be controlled manually as in the [Transducers](https://github.com/Fukushima299792458/IoT-Weather/edit/main/README.md#transducers) section.

 ## Transducers
+All transducers or outputs can be set to automatic to be controlled by the Virtual alarm function or manually controlled individually including the virtual alarm which can be automatically triggered by the sensor inputs or manually.
+### Buzzer(s)
+When activated automatically the buzzers produce a loud sound slowly rising in pitch up to 5kHz before dropping back down to the starting value of 50Hz.

 ## an IoT project